 2. Conduct Risk analysis assessments:

-As a necessary process during the audit, the account will help the company construct a risk analysis.
+As a necessary process during the audit, the accountant will help the company construct a risk analysis.
 This helps determine areas of improvement and how to mitigate risks in the future.

 3. Assist in value assessments:

 They will prepare a valuation of a company’s stock using several methods, including the market approach and the income approach.
 In addition to this, they’ll highlight any potential benefits or detriments that may arise from threats in the external environment.